ZenulAbidin/electrum-silent-payments-sender/README.md

 - Read [CONTRIBUTING.md](CONTRIBUTING.md) before proposing a change.
 - Use [GitHub Discussions](https://github.com/ZenulAbidin/electrum-silent-payments-sender/discussions) for usage questions and [GitHub Issues](https://github.com/ZenulAbidin/electrum-silent-payments-sender/issues) for reproducible non-security bugs.
 - Read [SECURITY.md](SECURITY.md) and use [private vulnerability reporting](https://github.com/ZenulAbidin/electrum-silent-payments-sender/security/advisories/new) for security-sensitive reports.
 Never post wallet seeds, private keys, or other secrets.
-- Participation is governed by [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

-## Design notes

-Electrum's normal recipient parser does not currently understand BIP352 addresses.
-The plugin recognizes them at the Send-tab boundary and routes only those payments through its BIP352 transaction builder; ordinary Bitcoin and Lightning recipients continue through Electrum unchanged.
-It uses a 34-byte P2TR placeholder during fee/coin selection.
-After inputs are known, it replaces that placeholder with the BIP352-derived P2TR script of exactly the same serialized size.

-The plugin never sends private keys anywhere.
-It derives each selected input's private key inside Electrum, uses the sum only to derive the recipient output, and lets the wallet's normal signer sign the transaction.

 ## License and attribution